ashioyajotham/weather_forecasting_lora/README.md

 ## 🔬 Research Context

 This work builds upon the seminal paper **"LoRA Without Regret"** by John Schulman and the Thinking Machines Lab, which demonstrates that LoRA fine-tuning can match full fine-tuning performance while maintaining modularity and avoiding catastrophic forgetting.
 We apply these principles specifically to the weather forecasting domain, exploring the intersection of structured numerical data and natural language generation.

+**Inspiration & Philosophy:**
+The project philosophy aligns with Naval Ravikant's wisdom on [acting on inspiration immediately](https://youtu.be/L9TPErhdR4w?si=YZHo9SNWxDrLjzf0) — when breakthrough ideas emerge, they must be implemented before the spark fades.

 **Key Research Questions:**